AaronGuajardo2/Azure-Network-Protocols/README.md

 - Open the Network Security Group your Ubuntu VM(VM2) is using and disable incoming ICMP traffic
   - Azure portal -> search Network Security Group -> Inbound Security Rules -> Add (a rule) -> click ICMP -> Deny -> set priority to 200 -> name the rule (Deny_IMCP_Ping_From_Anywhere) -> Add

+(Priority value needs to be lower than 300 so it can supersede all other rules)

 </p>
 <br />